 A frustrating part of cycling through the winter is the seemingly inevitable colds, stomach bugs or bouts of flu.
+This year especially, with the current COVID crisis, staying healthy is even more paramount than ever.
 Follow our top tips to minimise your chance of picking up a bug and, if you do succumb, how to enhance your recovery.

-Be really diligent and thorough with your hand washing after using the toilet and don’t assume, if you are using a public toilet, that everyone else will do the same.
+We’ve got much better with hand washing and should all continue to be really diligent and thorough with it as it’s the single best defence against bugs and viruses.
+This particularly applies to hand washing after using the toilet and don’t assume, if you are using a public toilet, that everyone else will do the same.
 Flushes, door handles and taps can all carry germs.
 Carrying and using some alcohol gel is the best belt and braces approach and you should get into the habit of using it regularly, especially before eating.

 If you cough or sneeze, do so into a tissue, bin it and then use alcohol gel to disinfect your hands.

 Get into the habit of taking a mask out with you when cycling so, if you do have to make an unforeseen stop, you can do so safely and inline with current guidance.